maelchiotti/GTagger/README.md

 ## TODO

+- Allow user to only add cover arts
 - Allow user to choose a custom renaming pattern
 - Add a confirmation step so the user can chek informations